TaskMetadata/OLD-KSP-console-to-PC-save-converter/README.md

 - **“XboxCsMgr.XboxLive.Exceptions.XboxAuthException: '400: Bad Request'”:** Same as previous.
 - **Other Xbox-live-related errors:** Possible situations:
   - Account isn't logged in.
 Confirm you are logged into the Xbox app with the MS/Xbox account that the KSP saves are under.
 I don't think you need to have that account linked to windows.
   - Xbox app is corrupt.
-Reinstall it, or repair it (either through the xbox app, or through windows settings).
+Reinstall it, or repair it (either through the xbox app, or through windows settings)

-## Python:
-- **Pip:**
-  - If you get an error related to pip not being found or recognised, you’ll probably need to install pip manually; you can find instructions for that online.
-  - It may tell you that there's a newer version; there shouldn't be any need to update.
-- **dissect.cstruct:**
-  - if you get an error about dissect.cstruct not installing properly, you've most likely corrupted something, or its unable to find the installation path, or it doesn't have an internet connection.
-Try rectifying those.
-If you still have issues, let me know.
-  - **".... not on PATH":** Not a problem.
-It should still work.

-- **“Errno 2: no such file or directory”:** Ensure you include the ‘.py’ extension in the filename for the extractor path.

-## Generic Visual Studio:
-- **nuget vulnerability/bouncy castle cryptography vulnerability:** Doesn't really affect a project like this.

 # Examples (see hashtags above)

 #1.
 If I had the python extractor with the path ‘C:\Users\JohnDoe\Desktop\python extractor\extract.py’, and had the input pseudo-folder-file from xbcsmgr with the path ‘C:\Users\JohnDoe\Desktop\xbcsmgrfiles\gibberishname’, and wanted to output it to a folder with the path ‘C:\Users\JohnDoe\Desktop\outputkspsavegames\gibberishname1\’, I would use the command ‘python “C:\Users\JohnDoe\Desktop\python extractor\extract.py” C:\Users\JohnDoe\Desktop\xbcsmgrfiles\gibberishname C:\Users\JohnDoe\Desktop\outputkspsavegames\gibberishname1\’ (the first path has quotation marks as it contains a space, otherwise cmd would treat the path as 2 separate terms).

 # More info/backstory